Women in the Arab world: Travel

-Women have varying degrees of difficulty moving freely in Arab countries.
-A couple of nations prohibit women from ever traveling alone, while in others, women can travel freely but experience a greater risk of sexual harassment or assault than they would in Western countries.
+Travel restrictions for women vary significantly across Arab countries.
+As of 2019, Saudi Arabia removed the requirement for women to obtain permission from a male guardian to travel abroad.
+In contrast, in countries like Yemen, women still need male approval for passports or travel with children.
+Despite reforms, safety concerns and societal norms continue to affect women's mobility in some regions.

 Women have the right to drive in all Arab countries with Saudi Arabia lifting the ban on June 24, 2018.
 In Jordan, travel restrictions on women were lifted in 2003.
 "Jordanian law provides citizens the right to travel freely within the country and abroad except in designated military areas.
 Unlike Jordan's previous law (No. 2 of 1969), the current Provisional Passport Law (No. 5 of 2003) does not require women to seek permission from their male guardians or husbands in order to renew or obtain a passport."
 In Yemen, women must obtain approval from a husband or father to get an exit visa to leave the country, and a woman may not take her children with her without their father's permission, regardless of whether or not the father has custody.
 The ability of women to travel or move freely within Saudi Arabia is severely restricted.
-However, in 2008 a new law went into effect requiring men who marry non-Saudi women to allow their wife and any children born to her to travel freely in and out of Saudi Arabia.
-In Saudi Arabia, women must travel with their guardians permission and they are not supposed to talk to strange random men, even if their lives are in danger.
+However, in 2008 a law went into effect requiring men who marry non-Saudi women to allow their wife and any children born to her to travel freely in and out of Saudi Arabia.

 In the past, women in Islamic culture were strictly forbidden to travel around without a male chaperone.
 Today, to some degree, it is permissible, and there is no objection to a woman traveling alone by the various safe routes and means of travel via their venues such as airports, harbors, and safe transportations.
 As long as a woman's safety is ensured during her trip, the prohibition is lifted.